Joseph M Castellano, PhD

 Dementia patients have been offered hope that their memory could be repaired after scientists showed that injecting blood from the umbilical cords of human babies restores brain function.

-The Castellano laboratory at the Icahn School of Medicine at Mount Sinai is looking for a talented a Postdoctoral Fellow and Research Associate/Technician to start in Summer 2017.
+The Castellano laboratory at the Icahn School of Medicine at Mount Sinai is looking for a talented a Postdoctoral Fellow to start in Fall 2017.
 Our lab is in the Department of Neuroscience and a member of the Friedman Brain Institute and Ronald Loeb Center for Alzheimer’s disease.
 Our research focuses on understanding how interactions between the blood/immune system and the brain influence the degree to which the brain ages and becomes susceptible to neurodegenerative disorders like Alzheimer’s disease (see Castellano, J.M. et al., Nature, 2017 for our recent work).

 Successful candidates will join a new and growing team that will conduct a range of sophisticated techniques, including parabiosis, in vivo microdialysis, and next-generation sequencing.
 The lab also employs conventional methodologies, including confocal microscopy, molecular cloning techniques, viral-mediated gene transfer, and behavioral studies to understand processes of synaptic plasticity and memory in rodent models of aging and Alzheimer’s disease.

-We are seeking a creative, highly-motivated, and well-organized individual with a Ph.D. in Neuroscience (or a related field).
+We are seeking a creative, highly-motivated, and well-organized individual with a recent Ph.D. in Neuroscience (or a related field).
 Previous expertise in behavioral analysis in mouse models of disease and/or next-generation sequencing is preferred but not required.
 Interested candidates should send a cover letter, a CV (include details of technical expertise), and the contact information of 3 referees to Joseph.Castellano@mssm.edu

 Expertise in molecular biology, rodent handling, microscopy, and basic biochemical techniques is required.
 Expertise in behavioral testing and analysis of rodents or next-generation sequencing, while preferred, is not required.